thoraxmax/automaticAOIs/README.md

 ## The responsory features:
 * Automatic generation of AOIs for facial images
-* Classification of gaze witin AOIs
+* Classification of gaze within AOIs

 ## How to use
 Tested with Python 3.8.